 Frequently Asked Questions

-Updated FEBRUARY 2024
+Updated November 2024

 • An emergency department

-• Surgical and operating theatres
+• Surgical and operating theatres, including a day stay surgical unit

-• Expanded medical imaging, including MRI (Magnetic Resonance Imaging)
+• Expanded medical imaging, including MRI service

-• Ambulatory care for community outpatient services
+• Ambulatory care for community and outpatient services

-• Enhanced education and training facilities.
+• Enhanced education and training facilities, including a simulation laboratory.

 The Eurobodalla Regional Hospital will be established as a Level 4 health facility.